-The health sector has been the main defense against this pandemic.
-Medical researchers, doctors, and nurses are considered the front liners since they work overtime to manage the effects of the virus, which brings severe exhaustion, stress, and, sometimes, depression to our healthcare professionals.
-Thus, as a form of gratitude in shielding the public against COVID-19, why not gift nurses something relevant?
-This way, they’ll be more motivated to do their jobs since they know they’re being recognized.
+The health sector has been the main defense against this Medical researchers, doctors, and nurses are the front liners since they work overtime to manage various health crises, which brings severe exhaustion, stress, and, sometimes, depression to our healthcare professionals.
+Thus, as a form of gratitude, why not gift nurses something relevant?

 If you have a friend or family member who’s a nurse, or you’d like to thank nurses in general, here are some gift ideas you may want to consider.

 Personal Protective Equipment (PPE)

 PPE is the most appropriate gift to not only nurses but also all healthcare professionals, especially when there are insufficient supplies due to the demand.
 Given the necessity of wearing face masks in public areas, it’s also best to provide nurses with boxes of masks, specifically N95 respirators.
 When gifting masks, you may also include some mask extenders/clips so the masks fit snugly and won’t be a hassle to wear for long hours.